C.D. Dragón: Notable managers

-The club's current manager is Marvin Benitez.
+The club's current manager is Oswaldo Franco.
 There have been TBD permanent and TBD caretaker managers of Dragon since the appointment of the club's first professional manager, Jorge El Choco Méndez in 1951.
 The club's longest-serving manager, in terms of both length of tenure and number of games overseen, is Jose Mario Martinez, who managed the club between 1996 and 2018.
 Argentinian Gregorio Bundio was also Dragon's first manager from outside the El Salvador.

 Overall Jose Mario Martinez is the club's most successful coach, winning two Segunda División Salvadorean, Followed by one title each in the Primera División by Jorge El Choco Méndez, Miguel Herrera and Omar Sevilla.